patrickward/hop/README.md

 Hop is an experimental, modular web application framework for Go, designed for building server-side rendered applications with HTMX integration.

+> This is more of a test bed for ideas than a production-ready framework.
+Use at your own risk.

 ## Warning

 This is not a general-purpose web framework.
 It was built for specific use cases and may not suit your needs.
 Consider using established frameworks like [Chi](https://github.com/go-chi/chi), [Echo](https://echo.labstack.com/), [Gin](https://gin-gonic.com/), or [Fiber](https://gofiber.io/) for production applications.